-Receptor Type Typical Locations Activities Walkers, cyclists and On footpaths, cycle routes, Travelling at a steady pace with horse riders bridleways and other public ample opportunity to enjoy the rights of way specific qualities of the landscape Linear Motorcyclists, On motorways, A or B class Travelling at various speeds, Lilleai motorists and roads, minor roads and depending on the class of road and passengers tracks driver, with views of surroundings Rail and air travellers On trains and aeroplanes Travelling at various speeds and with various views Recreational water Moving around the inshore Swimming, surfing, skiing, sailing, users, e.g. waters fishing, with views swimmers, surfers, Marine- sailors based Passengers, e.g. ferry On ferry and shipping Passage-making, with views and cruise ships routes Commercial shipping On shipping routes Passage-making, limited views and fishing
+Receptor Type Typical Locations Activities Linear Walkers, cyclists and horse riders Motorcyclists, motorists and passengers Rail and air travellers On footpaths, cycle routes, bridleways and other public rights of way On motorways, A or B class roads, minor roads and tracks On trains and aeroplanes Travelling at a steady pace with ample opportunity to enjoy the specific qualities of the landscape Travelling at various speeds, depending on the class of road and driver, with views of surroundings Travelling at various speeds and Marine- based Recreational water users, e.g. swimmers, surfers, sailors Passengers, e.g. ferry and cruise ships Commercial shipping and fishing Moving around the inshore waters On ferry and shipping routes On shipping routes with various views Swimming, surfing, skiing, sailing, fishing, with views Passage-making, with views Passage-making, limited views